Are You Experienced at Providing an Optimal Customer Experience?

 In short, no point of contact should be treated as an island.
 Data from one must be available to all.

-While nearly everything in our modern life is rooted in some form of technology, the human experience is still the holy grail of customer care.
 You can throw bits and bytes at a problem all day long, but until you see things from the point of view of the consumer, you will always fall far short of your goals.

 There are a lot of great customer experiences out there, and they are all backed by the right technology, the right design, and the right intentions.
 Sadly, there are still too many folks who just don't get it.
 Borrowing from the TSA, "If you see something, say something."
 I am not afraid to tell a business that their webpage sucks, their IVR unit is awful, or their Facebook page is worthless.
 If we were to all do that (in a kind and gentle way, of course), 404s and improperly liked tweets will become relics of the past.